hammer147/losethevery/README.md

 Note that in this example:

-- the root does not have a page, because we immediately redirect to and example (see next.config.js).
 - input.tsx is the only client component
 - we fetch data in the server in 2 ways: in the server component (suggestion.tsx) and in the api route